MegaBeast Investigator Juspion: Popularity in Brazil

 The series has had a huge popularity in Brazil for decades.
-Toshihiko Egawara (founder of Everest Video, licensed the series for home video at the time) himself bought the series over to the region under the name "O Fantástico Jaspion" (The Fantastic Jaspion) and it was readily available on VHS throughout Mid-1987 with all 46 episodes dubbed in Brazilian Portuguese (produced between 1986-1987) and sold throughout several volumes.
+Toshihiko Egawara, founder of Everest Video, licensed the series for home video at the time, with LPs for Top Tape.
+He bought the series over to the region under the name "O Fantástico Jaspion" (The Fantastic Jaspion) and it was readily available on VHS throughout Mid-1987 with all 46 episodes dubbed in Brazilian Portuguese (produced between 1986-1987) and sold throughout several volumes.
 Once it was proven to be a big success through that market, it then made its full big premiere on Prime Time in the region on the now-defunct Rede Manchete on February 22, 1988, with all episodes aired in due time.
 This was after several television networks had turned down to air the series.
 It premiered in Brazil on the same day as another Toei Tokusatsu series Dengeki Sentai Changeman which aired as Esquadrão Relâmpago Changeman (Lightning Squadron Changeman) on the same channel.
 This series was a huge hit and has enjoyed unprecedented success in that country.
 It was the first Metal Heroes series and the very first Tokusatsu series to be made in the 1980s to ever air in the region at a time when mostly re-runs of 1960s and 1970s tokusatsu programs were airing.
 Not only did more Metal Heroes series get shown, but also other tokusatsu and even anime television series later eventually aired on TV in Brazil.
 Years later, Focus Filmes gave the series a full DVD release with all episodes included with both the original Japanese audio with Brazilian Portuguese subtitles and the Brazilian Portuguese dub included.
 The series' successor Jikuu Senshi Spielban which has no connection to this series, was localized in the region under Jaspion 2: Spielvan.
 However, the main hero was still called Spielvan in the Brazilian Portuguese dub.

 In February 2018, it was announced that Juspion would get a remake movie produced by Brazilian company Sato Company, with Toei's endorsement and approval.
 The movie's cast was expected to be announced in 2019, with the film set initially to be released in the early 2020s.
 And then in 2020, the Brazilian publisher JBC launched a comic book in manga-style titled O Regresso de Jaspion (The Return of Jaspion), with the approval of Toei.
 The story follows the end of the TV show.

 A representative at Toei speculated about the popularity “I think that the Brazilians, who have an easy-going national character, were curious about the clear and futuristic drama and accepted it.”